Skip to main content

 About

 Orcs Must Die!
-Deathtrap is a single player and multiplayer shooter game with fantasy, warfare and comedy themes.
+Deathtrap is a single player action game with fantasy, warfare, comedy, medieval and others themes.
 It was developed by Robot Entertainment and was released on January 28, 2025.
 It received mostly positive reviews from both critics and players.

 Orcs Must Die!
 Deathtrap is an action-packed third-person shooter and trap defense game.
 Evolve as an orc-slaying War Mage through rogue-lite choices and obliterate, eviscerate, and incinerate massive hordes with up to four players.